taskcluster/taskcluster-docs/auth/authorized-scopes/index.md

 ---
 Restricting Authorized Scopes
 =============================

-If you are authorizing requests on behalf of a less trusted entity that you only know to posses a subset of your scopes, you can specify which of the scopes you have that a given request is authorized to rely on.
+If you are making API requests on behalf of a less-trusted entity that you only know to possess a subset of your [scopes](../scopes/), you can specify which of the scopes you have that a given request is authorized to rely on.
 If the request cannot be authorized with the restricted set of scopes you specified, it will fail, even though you may in fact have the scopes required to conduct the request.
 In effect, you can reduce the available scopes for each API request.

 **Example**, imagine that CRAN service would like to create TaskCluster tasks whenever an R project is updated in the archive.
 However, different R packages